-The first instance is a consequence of the impact of free operations on equivalence classes (as expressed in eqs.~\eqref{eq: UpdateEquivalences} for preparations).
-Indeed, by performing classical pre- and post-selection of events one might be able to engineer the equivalence classes of interest.
-This gives an alternative interpretation of the results of Ref. \cite{mazurek2016experimental}.
-In their work, the authors tackle the problem of practical impossibility to obey exactly the desired operational equivalences for the ideal quantum procedures, due to experimental errors.
-By performing classical post-processing in the procedures, they obtain new \textit{secondary} procedures which match the expected operational equivalences perfectly, \emph{by construction}.
-Then, their quantum realization of secondary procedures violates the relevant non-contextuality inequality derived using equivalences that are known to be obeyed for the \textit{ideal} quantum realizations.
-Thus, this is a robust experimental proof of contextuality, given that the secondary procedures violate the noncontextual bound.
-To this approach one may provide the following criticism: although the noncontextuality inequality is robust for errors allowing for non-ideal quantum measurements it is not robust for procedures that do not satisfy the equivalences for obtaining the noncontextuality inequality.
-Since they never obtain a noncontextual bound with respect to the primary (measured) procedures and its corresponding operational equivalences, what guarantees that we are not demonstrating contextuality of the secondary procedures only?
+To this approach one could provide the following criticism: Since we never obtain a noncontextual bound with respect to the primary (measured) procedures and its corresponding operational equivalences, what guarantees that we are not demonstrating contextuality of the secondary procedures only?
 The resource theory framework guarantees that: \begin{theorem} Contextuality of the behaviors obtained with the secondary procedures imply contextuality of the behaviors obtained from the primary procedures. \end{theorem} \begin{proof} Recall that for the monotone $\mathsf{d}$ it is true that $\mathsf{d}(T(B)) \leq \mathsf{d}(B)$ for all $B \in \mathbb{B}$ and $T\in \mathcal{F}$ free operation.